jbcodeforce/ML-studies/docs/genAI/rag.md

 1. The user ask queries, with a prompt via a Q&A or Chat interface.
 1. An application orchestrator uses the retriever to do a semantic search in the vector database, and build a context.
-1. Context, query, prompt are sent to the model, to get generated answer.
+1. Context, query, prompt are sent to the model, to get generated answers.
+For this step there are two approaches: sequential where text generation follows retrievals, or parallel processing where retrievals and text generations are done in parallele and then intertwined.
-1. Answer is sent back to the user.
+1. Response is sent back to the user.

-## Scoping discovery
+## Scoping questions

 Before doing an efficient RAG implementation, we need to address a set of important questions:

+* Who is the end user?
+External user, clients of the enterprise may have an incredible power to impact the brand.
+* What is the source of the documentation?
+What are the current data pipelines in place for each data sources, what are the touch points and security boundaries in place?
+* How often the documentation change over time?
+Is there any governance in place to manage documents quality?
+* How to extract relevant information from the document?
+Is there any PII in any document that may breach?
+* How to avoid ingestion of malicious content into the knowledge corpus?
+Who can access what?
 * How to chunk the documents?
 * How to encode the chunks?
 * When to retrieve?
 How and what to retrieve?